DeerSteak/spark-bench/README.md

 ## Loading data

-Drag and drop a benchmark CSV file onto the header drop zone.
-Dropping a new file replaces the current one — only one file is active at a time.
+Drag and drop benchmark CSV files onto the header drop zone.
+You can load up to two files at once for side-by-side comparison — the second file's lines appear dashed.
+Dropping a third file replaces the oldest one.

 ### Expected CSV format